 - Soft-coated wheaten terriers

-Genetic analysis of some of these at-risk breeds has revealed the heritability of the disease.
-It’s important for prospective pet parents of at-risk breeds to ask their breeder if there is a history of hypoadrenocorticism in their dog’s family.
+Genetic analysis has revealed the heritability of the disease in some of these at-risk breeds.
+Prospective pet parents of these breeds should inquire about the history of hypoadrenocorticism in their dog's family.

 Signs of the disease can wax and wane for a long time.
-Left untreated, however, hypoadrenocorticism can be life-threatening.
+If left untreated, however, hypoadrenocorticism can be life-threatening.

 - Diarrhea (sometimes with blood)